-As a main rule, only Healthcare Professionals according to section 1.5 (doctors, dentists, veterinarians, fish health biologists, publicly approved nurses, pharmacists, opticians, dental nurses, as well as students in these subjects), can participate in meetings containing advertising for prescription drugs.
+As a main rule, only Healthcare Professionals according to section 1.5 (doctors, dentists, publicly approved nurses, pharmacists, opticians, dental nurses, as well as students in these subjects), can participate in meetings containing advertising for prescription drugs.

-Other Healthcare Professionals as defined in section 1.6 (e.g pharmacy technicians, health secretaries, radiographers, clinical nutritionists, physiotherapists), etc. may however participate at meetings where prescription drugs are being advertised if:
+Other Healthcare Professionals as defined in section 1.6 (e.g. pharmacy technicians, health secretaries, radiographers, clinical nutritionists, physiotherapists), etc. may however participate at interdisciplinary meetings where prescription drugs are being advertised if: